oliver-zehentleitner/oliver-zehentleitner/README.md

 I build systems that work — technically sound, security-first, and actually useful to the people who depend on them.

-I’m a collaborative engineer who connects cross-functional teams, bridges technical and human perspectives, mentors others, and makes complex topics easy to understand.
+I’m a collaborative engineer who brings people and cross-functional teams together, translates between technical and human perspectives, mentors others, and makes complex topics easy to understand.

 Creator of the **[UNICORN Binance Suite](https://blog.technopathy.club/page/unicorn-binance-suite)** — 6 open source Python libraries for automated trading systems on Binance.
 3.3M+ downloads, ~1k GitHub stars, and 390+ dependent public projects.
 Built and maintained independently since 2019.